South Africa Votes With Long ANC Dominance Under Threat - UrduPoint

 "The last party I voted for, their promises didn't work out so I'll be trying this one," she said.

-In the working-class Johannesburg district of Alexandra, even public sector workers like a young woman who gave her name only as "Keletso" were frustrated.
+In the working-class Johannesburg district of Alexandria, even public sector workers like a young woman who gave her name only as "Keletso" were frustrated.

 "We need new people, fresh blood.
 Unemployment is bad.
 To put bread on the table some people do crime, others become prostitutes."